 Combined with the advancement in business technology, it seems clear that we are entering into the next generation of Social Proof: Video Social Proof

 Though we’ve come a long way since the silver screen antics of Buster Keaton, video has always captivated audiences.
-In fact, 90% of the information processed by the brain is visual, a process which is 60,000 times faster than processing text.
+In fact, 90 percent of the information processed by the brain is visual, a process which is 60,000 times faster than processing text.
 Since we are clearly visual by nature, it makes sense that video would be a preferred way to consume and create our content.

 Over the years, new video technologies have equipped more and more people with the ability to capture thoughts, feelings, and life’s moments.
 These technologies have influenced production processes, job functions, and the fundamental way in which companies incorporate video into their greater strategies for business growth and success.
 People respond to the storytelling modality of video whether it be news, entertainment, or eCommerce sites.